epilot-dev/docs/docs/integrations/3rd-party-journeys.md

 Refer to the [Automation documentation](/docs/automation/intro) for details.

-## Method 2: Direct API usage
+## Method 2: Direct API usage (Advanced)

 [[Postman Collection](/downloads/api-journey.postman_collection.json.zip)]

-In some cases it may be easier to directly use epilot APIs to create your business objects and trigger actions, instead of using Automation.
+In some cases it may be easier to directly use epilot APIs to create your business objects and trigger actions, in place of using Automation.

 ### Step 1: Create customer entities (contact + account)